hiruna72/squigualiser/docs/commands.md

    (optional) write move table in paf format. [default is tsv]
 *  `--rna`:<br/>
    (optional) Specify if RNA reads are used.
 By default, only DNA is accepted [default value: false].
+   The tool will not error out if the data is RNA but if the user failed to specify it.
+   It will still generate an incorrect output.
 *  `--profile STR`:<br/>
    (optional) This is used to determine -k and -m values using preset values.
 The available profiles can be listed using `--list_profile`
 *  `--list_profile`:<br/>